T-miracle/kotlin-docs-cn/docs/topics/k2-compiler-migration-guide.md

 ## Try the Kotlin K2 compiler in the Kotlin Playground

-The Kotlin Playground supports the 2.0.0 release.
+The Kotlin Playground supports Kotlin 2.0.0 and later releases.
 [Check it out!](https://pl.kotl.in/czuoQprce)

 ## How to roll back to the previous compiler

-To use the previous compiler in Kotlin 2.0.0, either:
+To use the previous compiler in Kotlin 2.0.0 and later releases, either:

 * In your `build.gradle.kts` file, [set your language version](gradle-compiler-options.md#example-of-setting-a-languageversion) to `1.9`.